elastic/opbeans-dotnet/README.md

     dotnet run

 By default the application will listen on `localhost:5000`.
-In case you would like to chagne this run the following command from the `opbeans` folder:
+In case you would like to change this run the following command from the `opbeans` folder:

     dotnet run --urls=http://localhost:3001

+## Docker based

+If you'd like to run this demo as a docker container please run the below commands:

+    docker build --pull -t opbeans-dotnetapp .
+    docker run --rm -ti -p 3001:80  opbeans-dotnetapp